ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

    and customized model.
 AI foundation large model is a model that can handle multiple tasks and domains, and has wider applicability and flexibility, but may not perform as well as customized model in specific domain tasks.
-Customized model is trained for specific industries or domains, and more focused on solving specific problems, but may not be applicable to other domains.
+Customized models are trained for specific industries or domains, and more focused on solving specific problems, but may not be applicable to other domains.
 AI foundation model usually involve mega-scale parametere, while customized model involves